pbek/PBEBaseBundle/README.md

 }
 ```

-Take a look at [How to Use Bundle Inheritance to Override Parts of a Bundle](http://symfony.com/doc/current/cookbook/bundles/inheritance.html) for more information.
+Take a look at [How to Use Bundle Inheritance to Override Parts of a Bundle](http://symfony.com/doc/current/cookbook/bundles/inheritance.html) for **more information.**

 Usage
 -----

 ### top menu generator
-Just include this code into your `pagelayout.html.twig` where you want to put your main menu.
+Just include this code into your `pagelayout.html.twig` where you want to put your **main menu**.
 In this example `86` is the location id of the parent folder.

 ```twig
 {{ render( controller( "PBEBaseBundle:Menu:topMenuFromFolder", { 'parentFolderLocationId': 86 } ) ) }}